truffle-box/react-auth-box/README.md

+⚠️ **No new changes will be made to this box!
+Truffle no longer actively maintains official boxes that encourage production use of their included contracts.
+[We encourage you to take a look at other boxes in our listing that offer authentication](https://truffleframework.com/boxes).**

 # React, Redux and Authentication Truffle Box

 In addition to Webpack and React, this box adds: react-router, redux and redux-auth-wrapper for authentication powered by a smart contract.
 Great for building your own auth system.